leolanese/react-crud-firebase-gatsby/README.md

 ```javascript
 git clone https://github.com/leolanese/react-crud-firebase-gatsby.git
 cd react-crud-firebase-gatsby
 npm install
 gatsby develop

 open http://localhost:8000
 ```

+## Deployment Errors:
+Deployment is fairly simple but it will could require few more specific dependencies depending on your SO system, configuration and previous setup you have.

 ### ERROR #98123  WEBPACK.
 Generating SSR bundle failed.
 ```javascript